beyarkay/masters-thesis/02_background.md

 respect to any weight $w_{jk}^l$ or bias $b_j^l$.
 The calculation of this gradient is done by backpropogation, the subject of the next subsection.

-Gradient descent can be made more efficient via an adjusted algorithm called Stochastic Gradient Descent (SGD), which works by batching the data into subsets and only changing the weights and biases based on the average gradient over the observations in each batch.
+Gradient descent can be made more efficient via Stochastic Gradient Descent (SGD), which batches the data into subsets and only changes the weights and biases based on the average gradient over the observations in each batch.

 Optimisation algorithms other than SGD are more commonly used in practical machine learning: AdaGrad [@Duchi2011AdaptiveSM] is performant on sparse